odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

    tab`, and enter your INSZ or BIS number in the designated field.

 .. warning::
-   You must configure the black box directly in the production database.
-Utilizing it in a testing environment may result in incorrect data being stored within the black box.
+   You must configure the :abbr:`FDM (Fiscal Data Module)` directly in the production database.
+   Utilizing it in a testing environment may result in incorrect data being stored within the FDM.

 .. _belgium/iotbox:

 IoT Box
 *******

-In order to use a Fiscal Data Module, you need a registered IoT Box.
+In order to use an :abbr:`FDM (Fiscal Data Module)`, you need a registered IoT Box.
 To register your IoT box, you must contact us through our `support contact form <https://www.odoo.com/help>`_ and provide the following information:

 - your VAT number;
 - your company's name, address, and legal structure; and